Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Experiments

-However, we further analyzed the training dynamics of more complex, nonlinear networks composed of $8$ layers of either $256$ logistic sigmoid or tanh neurons trained via backprop and rec-LRA over a period of $100$ epochs.
-Deep sigmoidal units are known to be incredibly difficult to train, giving rise to the well-known vanishing gradient problem \cite{glorot2010understanding}, especially if naive Gaussian initializations are used.
-In Figure \ref{fig:convergence}, on both MNIST and Fashion MNIST, we observe that rec-LRA is not only able to successfully train networks of both kinds of units with the same initialization but is also able to converge sooner.
-The fact that this result holds for the networks with tanh units, which are friendlier to a backprop-centric optimization, offers some evidence of rec-LRA's potential robustness and stability.

-\textbf{CIFAR-10:} The CIFAR-10 dataset contains $50,000$ training and $10,000$ test images, labeled as one of $10$ possible image categories.
-The images are of size $32\times32$ pixels. $5,000$ of the training images were set aside to measure validation loss and accuracy.
-In terms of pre-processing, global contrast normalization was first applied to image, where each color channel's pixel mean was subtracted from itself.
-ZCA whitening was then subsequently applied, where: 1) the image data was centered and rotated onto its principle components, 2) the principle components were normalized, and 3) the image data was finally rotated back.
+\textbf{CIFAR-10:} The CIFAR-10 dataset has $50,000$ training and $10,000$ test images, across $10$ categories.
+Images are of size $32\times32$ pixels. $5,000$ training samples were set aside to measure validation metrics.
+Global contrast normalization and ZCA whitening were used to pre-process images.
 While this dataset is far more challenging than that of MNIST, we observe in Table \ref{results:benchmarks} that rec-LRA outperforms networks trained with other gradient-free methods, i.e, target prop and feedback alignment.
-Furthermore, rec-LRA comes quite close to the performance the same architecture trained with backprop, offering evidence of its ability to handle a challenging problem involving color images.
-In the appendix, we further dissect the networks' predictions and visualize the top-most latent representations acquired by each network via t-SNE \cite{van2013barnes}.
+Furthermore, rec-LRA comes quite close to the performance of same model trained with backprop, offering evidence of its ability to handle a challenging color image problem.
+In the appendix, we further dissect the networks' predictions and visualize latent representations.

+To test how performance would compare when using either convolution (conv) or pseudo-convolution (pconv), further classification experiments were conducted on CIFAR-10.
+We use ResNet-18 with $64$ perturbation masks for using pconv (pResNet) and $64$ filters for vanilla Resnet (cResNet).
+All models used a skip $g = 2$.
+The initial learning rate was set to $10^{-3}$ and reduced by a factor of $10$ at epoch $60$, and later again at epoch $90$ , $120$ and $150$.
+We trained models with varying batch sizes and report validation error (Table \ref{results:cifar_conv_v_pnn}), recording the number of epochs required for each model to achieve optimal results.
+As seen in Table \ref{results:cifar_conv_v_pnn}, we found that the performance difference in using pconv over conv was negligible across batch sizes (but gained a small speed-up of roughly $0.73$ seconds per mini-batch -- note that tuned implementations of $1x1$ conv would change the speed-up).

+\textbf{ImageNet:} The large-scale benchmark ImageNet \cite{russakovsky2015imagenet}, specifically the ILSVRC-2010 subset, contains over $1.2$ million images, of size $224\times224$, each contain one out of $1000$ different categories.
+Given that the number